 Once delivered, proper storage of your firewood will help keep it in good condition and give you the most value from your purchase.
 Simply covering the wood with a tarp after piling it is a good start, while storage in a shed is an even better option.
 Keeping the wood dry, letting some air pass through the pile and avoiding direct contact with the ground will help maintain the heating value of your firewood and reduce, but not eliminate, the likelihood of bugs living in the woodpile.

-We have wood available at all times to cut, split and dry for your needs.
+We work hard at having wood available at all times to cut, split and dry for your needs.
 Our delivery truck has boxes sized to give the customer a fair volume.
 Please review how a cord of firewood is defined and measured.

 For pricing, delivery and details call: (802) 453-4884 (Monday through Friday 7:30am - 4:30pm).